h1st-ai/h1st/docs/source/tutorials/examples/oracle-iot.rst

 models that can generalize the encoded rules of rule-based model and, furthermore, combine their intelligence through ensemble.

 We hope you enjoyed this tutorial.
+You can find the notebook version of this tutorial `here <https://github.com/h1st-ai/h1st/blob/main/user/tutorials/oracle/oracle_with_multivariate_timeseries_data.ipynb>`__.
 To find more information about H1st, please visit our `h1st website <https://h1st.readthedocs.io/en/latest/README.html>`__ or check out our `h1st github repository <https://github.com/h1st-ai/h1st>`__.